Contents

 Rather than focusing on saving money, IT has become the main driver of business innovation.
 However, embracing this shift requires everyone to rethink the role and impact of IT in their day-to-day work lives.

-While IT will ultimately play an important role in driving your digital transformation strategy, it falls to everyone to implement and adapt to the massive changes.
+While IT will ultimately play an important role in driving your DX strategy, it falls to everyone to implement and adapt to the massive changes.
 For this reason, digital transformation is a people issue.

 If your organisation isn't supportive and fully onboard with the transformation efforts, you won't succeed.
-You need to have motivated leaders to help the organisation understand why you're doing what you're doing.
+You need motivated leaders to help the organisation understand why you're doing what you're doing.

 Three groups of employees tend to slow transformation momentum: Old-timers, by-the-book players, and lone wolves.

-It's important for companies must engage these three groups or face perilous stalls.
-How to do that?
-Work our which employees fit into the different segments.
+It's important for companies to engage these three groups or face perilous stalls.
+How do you do that?
+Work out which employees fit into the different segments.

 Many organisations have rolled out the digital journey with the same blanket messages and techniques deployed throughout.
 From a change management perspective, this is lazy and a misuse of investment.
 Instead, companies should consider both digital experience and behavioural preferences of different sub-populations within their organisation.
 They should craft messaging, programs, and environments to hit the right starting point and realistic endpoint for different groups.